 Students should register during designated registration times.
 Once students have registered for a course or courses, they have incurred a financial commitment which must be met.
-Students have not completed registration until arrangements have been made for the payment of tuition and fees.
 Students can pay their tuition on line by accessing the Trojan Web Express.
-Registration is not final until tuition and fees are paid.

 Students who fail to attend a class without following drop/ withdrawal policies will receive a grade of FA, and those students will still be charged full tuition and fees.
 Students with an outstanding balance will not be permitted to register for future terms.